New Brunswick Income Tax Calculator 2026: From Gross Pay to Take-Home Income

 How to Use Our New Brunswick Income Tax Calculator

-To see what your 2026 take-home pay looks like, you need to enter your total income before taxes (based on how often you get paid) and add any bonuses, extra earnings, or tax credits if you have them.
+To see what your 2026 take-home pay looks like, you need to enter your total income before taxes (based on how often you get paid) and add any bonuses or extra earnings, if you have them.
 Then, check the results to see your income tax, deductions, and take-home pay.
+Please remember that the result is an estimate and should not be used as a substitute for your T1 return or a T4 slip from your employer.

 To help you enter the right numbers, the table below shows what to do in common situations: